-Fall marks one of the post popular times to visit both of these spectacular parks.
-It’s easy to see why—it’s vibrant sugar maples, scarlet oaks, sweetgums, red maples and hickories as far as the eye can see.
-My advice is to start out at one, then drive the Blue Ridge Parkway to the other.
-You’ll experience all the fall colors, spectacular views and can even plan a night or two in Asheville—one of my favorite cities.
-The Blue Ridge Parkway Association offers excellent advice on things to do along the route, as well as tips for accommodations, adventure activities, food recommendations and more.
+Fall is one of the most popular times to visit these spectacular parks.
+It’s easy to see why—as far as the eye can see, it’s vibrant sugar maples, scarlet oaks, sweetgums, red maples, and hickories.
+I advise starting at one, then driving the Blue Ridge Parkway to the other.
+You’ll experience all the fall colors and spectacular views and can even plan a night or two in Asheville—one of my favorite cities.
+The Blue Ridge Parkway Association offers excellent advice on things to do along the route and tips for accommodations, adventure activities, food recommendations, and more.

 Grand Teton National Park

 When I see photos of the Grand Tetons in the fall, I can’t help but think of PBS artist Bob Ross.
 Fiery fall colors set against the majestic Grand Tetons, all reflected in a crystal-clear lake—it’s exactly what I’d picture good ol’ Bob painting.
-Venture there mid-October for the full color spectrum.
+Venture there in mid-October for the full-color spectrum.
 You’re also likely to see elk spar, hear their mating “bugle” (funny—I didn’t know it was called that!), and bears looking for their last supper before their long slumber.
 Store your food appropriately, you don’t want that meal to be you!
-Be sure to spend some time in Jackson, a place I adore and can’t wait to get back to.
-Here’s a few of my favorite stops in that western town.
+Be sure to spend some time in Jackson, a place I adore and can’t wait to return to.
+Here are a few of my favorite stops in that western town.

 Olympic National Park

-What do you think are the best national parks to visit in fall?
+What do you think are the best national parks to visit in the fall?